inyourface34456/gpg_gui/README.md

 # Misc

 I recently (7-11-26) started signing all commits, and decided to retoactivly singn all commits in the project.
 Thge way i did this made it look like all of the commits haoppened on the same day, which they did not.
 All of the content and commit messages are intact however.

+# Plans

+Make as much stuff as possible into a custom widget, clean up the code and add more stuff to the certifacite import screen.